ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## Configuring Your Header File Search Paths

-Ceedling **must** be told where to find header files.
+Unless your project is relying exclusively on `extern` statements and uses no mocks for testing, Ceedling _**must**_ be told where to find header files.
 Without search path knowledge, mocks cannot be generated, and code cannot be compiled.

 Ceedling provides two mechanisms for configuring header file search paths: